 We will then continue through picturesque scenery to Pisaq.

-The colourful markets of the valley are open during the mornings, when you will be able to buy Peruvian crafts, jewellery and textiles, and see the traditional produce market where local people trade.
+The colorful markets of the valley are open during the mornings, when you will be able to buy Peruvian crafts, jewelry and textiles, and see the traditional produce market where local people trade.

 Pisaq market is open on Tuesdays, Thursdays and Sundays, and Chinchero market is open on Sundays.